awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 If the field names in the Avro schema don't correspond directly to column names, you can use a JSONPaths file to map the schema elements to columns\.
 The order of the JSONPaths file expressions must match the column order\.

-Suppose you have a data file named `category_paths.avro` that contains the same data as in the previous example, but with the following schema\.
+Suppose that you have a data file named `category_paths.avro` that contains the same data as in the previous example, but with the following schema\.

 ```
 {